zartbot/draft-quic-sr/draft-zartbot-srou-signalling.md

 Each node could sync this table to execute the access control policy.

+## User identity

+Each of the endpoint may have it's identity or group policy tags, it could be updated by

+key="/identity/userid/user_device_id"
+value="group policy tags"

+Group policy could be updated and store in ETCD by

+key="/policy/src_grp/dst_grp"
+value="actions"

 # Distributed KV Store
 ETCD is used in our prototype, we deploy an etcd cluster in main datacenter